aabaou/agile_erp/scripts/drupal/README.md

       - "8025:8025"
 ````
 - Replace `example` and` path` with your local configuration
-- run `docker-compose up` or this aliase `dcup`
+- run `docker-compose up` or this alias `dcup` to launch containers

-When you modify the docker-compose.yml file, it is sometimes necessary to recreate the containers for the changes to taken effect.
+Note : When you modify the docker-compose.yml file, it is sometimes necessary to recreate the containers for the changes to taken effect.
 In this case run the command: `dcup --force-recreate`
 - run `go [container_name_web_1] bash`.
 This command is used to enter in the container `container_name_web_1`.

+Note : If you are unsure of the container name, you can run the `docker ps` command.
+This command lists the containers.

 ### Launch the install.sh script